Table of contents:

 Kare Raisu Recipe

-Kare Raisu (Jap. カレーライス from Eng. "curry rice") was brought to Japan by the British in the 19th century and has since become a staple in Japanese cuisine.
+Karē Raisu/ Kare Raisu (Japanese カレーライス from English "curry rice") was brought to Japan by the British in the 19th century and has been a staple in Japanese cuisine ever since.

 Oyakodon Recipe

-This "comfort food" is an absolute classic among Japanese dishes - in both restaurants and home cooking!
-Chicken, egg, and onions are simmered in a broth made of dashi and soy sauce, then served over rice.
+This “comfort food” classic is a staple in Japan—both in restaurants and at home!
+Chicken, egg, and onions are cooked in a broth of dashi and soy sauce and then served on a bed of rice.

 Katsudon Recipe

-Katsudon: A crispy breaded cutlet on a bed of fluffy rice, topped with an omelette full of umami flavor.
+Katsudon: A crispy breaded schnitzel on a bed of fluffy rice, topped with a savory omelet.
 Sounds delicious, right?
 Katsudon is one of the most popular Japanese dishes.

 Gochujang Samgyeopsal Recipe

-This spicy dish is a great introduction to Korean cuisine, as it requires few ingredients that you can easily purchase on Amazon.
-If you don't have mirin, you can substitute with white wine.
+This spicy dish is a great way to start getting into Korean cuisine because you only need a few ingredients, all of which are easy to find on Amazon.
+If you don’t have mirin, you can also use white wine.

 Onigiri Recipes

-Onigiri are triangular rice balls that can be filled with various fillings or made at home.
-Onigiri rice balls vary from vegetarian to vegan and even meat varieties.
+Onigiri are triangular rice balls that can be made with various fillings, or you can buy them pre-made.
+Onigiri rice balls range from vegetarian, vegan, to meat-filled types.

 Fried Kimchi Rice Recipe

-This Korean fried rice with kimchi (also called Kimchi Bokkeum Bap) is suitable for breakfast, lunch, or dinner.
+This Korean fried rice with Kimchi (also called Kimchi Bokkeum Bap) is great for breakfast, lunch, or dinner.

 Temaki Sushi Recipe

-The Japanese classic, sushi was initially invented to preserve fish longer.
-The first "primitive" sushi consisted of dried fish placed between two compressed layers of vinegar-laden rice.
+The Japanese classic sushi was originally invented to preserve fish for longer periods.
+The first "proto-sushi" consisted of dried fish placed between two layers of rice pressed together and flavored with vinegar.

 Gimbap Recipe

-Gimbap / Kimbap is a Korean dish made from rice (Bap), seaweed sheets (Gim), as well as various vegetables and optionally meat and fish.
-Rolled together, it makes a lovely rice roll perfect for snacks or party food.
+Gimbap / Kimbap is a Korean dish made from rice (Bap), seaweed sheets (Gim), and a variety of vegetables, sometimes meat or fish.
+Rolled up, it makes a beautiful rice roll, a perfect snack or party food.

 Ochazuke Recipe

-This simple, low-fat dish is perfect when you're in the mood for light Japanese food.
-It consists of rice, green tea, and an optional combination of spicy ingredients.
+This simple, low-fat dish is perfect if you’re in the mood for light Japanese food.
+It consists of rice, green tea, and an optional combination of savory toppings.

 Omuraisu Recipe

-Deliciously aromatic fried rice, wrapped in a golden-yellow omelet and topped with ketchup: Omuraisu may not be the first dish that comes to mind with typical Japanese cuisine.
+Flavorful, aromatic fried rice wrapped in a golden omelet and topped with ketchup: while Omuraisu might not come to mind as the first example of classic Japanese food, it’s delicious.

 Chahan Recipe

-This is the perfect recipe for leftover rice - and it's so delicious that "leftover" will gain a whole new meaning for you!
-Because chahan is nothing but the Japanese version of fried rice.
+This is the perfect recipe for leftover rice—and it’s so yummy that “using up leftovers” will mean something entirely new!
+Chahan is nothing but the Japanese version of fried rice.

 Temaki Sushi

-Little round sushi balls, also known as Temari Sushi, are a type of sushi perfect for bento boxes and outings with family and friends.
-The sushi balls are very easy to prepare and can be made in countless variations.
+Small round sushi balls—Temari Sushi—are a kind of sushi especially suited for bento boxes and family or friend outings.
+These sushi balls are very easy to make and can be created in infinite variations.

-Given that rice cookers are such multitaskers, you might think you could use them to prepare rice pudding - right?
+Since rice cookers are such all-rounders, surely you can use them for milk rice too—right?
 Unfortunately, no!
-Rice pudding is unsuitable for preparation in a rice cooker.
-Milk boils over quickly and may shoot out from under the lid.
-Additionally, rice pudding should be stirred constantly and cooked at very low heat.
-That’s not possible with a rice cooker.
-But there's a smart alternative: You can experiment with plant milk instead of cow's milk.
-How about coconut milk rice, where half of the liquid is coconut milk and half is water?
+Milk rice is actually unsuitable for the rice cooker.
+Milk boils over quickly, sometimes shooting out from under the lid.
+Also, milk rice needs to be stirred constantly and cooked at very low heat—something a rice cooker can’t do.
+But here’s a smart alternative: try using plant milk instead of regular milk.
+How about coconut milk rice, for example, using half coconut milk and half water as the liquid?
 [12]

 ---|---|---|---|---|---|---|---|